 Sorry to hear about your wife!
 I’m scarce on this site so missed hearing that.

 They have more stopping power especially in the wet.
 They are a lot more complicated to maintain.
-Bleeding they is quite a process that I’ll pay someone to do.
+Bleeding them is quite a process.
+I’ll gladly pay someone to do it.

 That makes 2 bike things I won’t do, trueing wheels and disc brakes.
 I did clean the rotors today with 90% isopropyl alcohol.